The Ethics of Organ Donation

 How Do I Get Off the Donor List?

-First, go to your local Department of Motor Vehicles and remove your consent to donate from your driver’s license.
-Remove any consent to donate from your healthcare power of attorney and living will.
+Go to your local Department of Motor Vehicles and remove your consent to donate from your driver’s license.
+We also recommend you update your medical advanced directive.

 The 2006 update to the Uniform Anatomical Gift Act (UAGA) now mandates that individuals who refuse to donate must explicitly state so.
 According to the Organ Donation Alliance: